 A system of mirrors had been designed to reflect sunlight to the many rooms of Longwood from the windows in the sixteen-sided tower atop the house.
 The chimney-like shape of the house was intended to funnel warm air up toward the top of the cupola, creating an updraft that escaped through windows high in the building, thus drawing fresh air into the lower floors.

 By showing off unfinished and deteriorating architecture, Longwood Plantation is not your typical house museum.
 In this case, seeing Longwood in its entirety, helps tell the story of the Nutt family and serves as a unique metaphor for the rise and fall of the Old South.
 After touring the mansion, make sure you allow plenty of time to stroll the grounds and get lost under the oaks.

 Photo: James Butters on April 14, 1936 for the Library of Congresses' Historic American Buildings Survey

-My good friend Claire Cothren, a natchezian and fellow blogger, introduced myself and a few other preservationists to Longwood Plantation several years ago and it is one of my favorite house museums to date.
+My good friend Claire Cothren, a natchezian, introduced myself and a few other preservationists to Longwood Plantation several years ago and it is one of my favorite house museums to date.
 Spring and fall are ideal times to visit and enjoy perfect weather and pilgrimage season.
 Both spring and fall pilgrimage are month long celebrations of Natchez history with the crown jewels being the dozens of mostly private antebellum homes on tour for visitors.
 If you love architecture and history, a visit to Longwood and Natchez is a must.